 An Emergency Is Still an Emergency — Even During the Coronavirus PandemicAug.
 25, 2020 - Katie McCallum

-Right now, we're all staying home as much as possible.
+Given the current surge of COVID-19 cases in Houston, we're all staying home as much as possible right now.
 But, medical emergencies are still emergencies — even during the COVID-19 pandemic.

 If you're experiencing concerning symptoms that require immediate medical attention, don't let your fear of catching COVID-19 keep you from heading to the emergency room.